Facundo Pellistri: Loan to Alavés

+2022–23 season

 Pellistri made his competitive debut for Manchester United on 10 January 2023, coming on as a substitute and assisting the second goal in a 3–0 EFL Cup win over Charlton Athletic.
 Pellistri made his Premier League debut on 8 February 2023, coming on as a substitute in a 2–2 draw against Leeds United.
+On 17 March 2023, Pellistri made his first senior start for United, against Real Betis in the UEFA Europa League.
+On 20 September 2023, Pellistri made his UEFA Champions League debut against Bayern Munich, in the group stage, at Allianz Arena.

+Loan to Granada

+On 31 January 2024, Pellistri joined Granada on a loan deal until the end of the season.
+On 11 February, Pellistri netted his first goal for Granada in a La Liga game against Barcelona, which ended in a 3–3 stalemate.

+Panathinaikos

+On 21 August 2024, Pellistri signed for Super League Greece club Panathinaikos on a four-year deal.
+The fee was a reported €6 million (£5.1 million) with up to €2 million in performance based add-ons, with Manchester United also holding a 45% sell-on clause as well as a three-year buy-back option.

 International career

 Pellistri is a former Uruguayan youth international, having made two appearances at under-16 level in 2017.
 He was called up to the senior team for the first time on 7 January 2022, for the World Cup qualifying matches against Paraguay and Venezuela.
 He made his full international debut on 27 January, in a 1–0 away win against Paraguay.

 Pellistri was included in the squad for the 2022 FIFA World Cup.
 He started and played for 88 minutes in Uruguay's first game of the tournament, against South Korea, before being replaced by Guillermo Varela.
+Pellistri scored his first international goal for Uruguay against Mexico in a friendly match on 5 June 2024 at Empower Field at Mile High in the United States.
+He also contributed an assist for Darwin Núñez in his hat-trick for a 4–0 win.

 Style of play

 A winger, Pellistri has been praised highly for his agility, versatility, dribbling skills, technique, and strategic vision on the field.
+He has received praise from world-class footballers such as Diego Forlan and Juan Román Riquelme.